To experience this site in your native language, click below.

 Para experimentar este site em sua língua nativa, clique abaixo.

-1) What personally identifiable information, if any, is collected from You through Your use of this site and how this is done;
+1) What personally identifiable information is collected from You through Your use of this site and how We do this;

 3) With whom the information may be shared or disseminated, and under what circumstances this can occur;

-4) The type of security measures that are in place, if any, to protect against the loss, misuse, alteration, or unintentional destruction of Your information;
+4) The type of security measures that are in place, if any, to protect against the disclosure, loss, misuse, or alteration of Your information;

-5) How You can access and correct any inaccuracies in the information collected about You, when appropriate; and
+5) How You can access and correct any inaccuracies in the information collected about You in certain instances; and

 6) Who to contact if You have any questions regarding this Policy and use of Your information.

 As a general matter, the MCC takes what We believe are reasonable precautions and makes reasonable efforts to protect Your privacy, when appropriate and within Our direct control, depending upon the nature of the information to be protected.
 However, due to the character of the Internet, computer systems, communications networks, and numerous other factors, We cannot and do not guarantee absolute privacy or complete security and that Your information will never be lost, misused, altered, missent, or that no unauthorized third party will ever obtain access or receive it.

 In addition, as the MCC is a publicly-funded state agency, information provided by You to Us through use of this site may be made available to members of the public pursuant to access and disclosure laws such as the Massachusetts Public Records Law, M.G.L.
 Chapter 66, Section 10 and other applicable laws or orders as described herein.
 For reasons set forth below, this particular site does not take any security measures or safeguards regarding Your use of the site and the information collected by Us.
 Our Providers, however, may take certain security measures.

 What Information We Collect and How We Do It